ivanhertanto/ivanhertanto/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Next.JS
-- 📫 ivan@hertanto.com or keybase: https://keybase.io/bivan#_
+- 📫 me@ivan.click or keybase: https://keybase.io/bivan#_

 <!--
 **ivanhertanto/ivanhertanto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.